ebrehault/collective.ttw/README.md

 ### Regular Plone views

-Templates contained in the `/overrides` folder would be editable using the theming editor and would be plugged properly in `z3c.jbot`.
+- Templates contained in the `/overrides` folder would be editable using the theming editor and would be plugged properly in `z3c.jbot`.

+- A more user-friendly approach could be to enable content-to-content transformation in Diazo, so any part of a Plone page could be easily replaced by a custom view (see below).

 ### Custom views